lisenet/docker-openvpn/README.md

 OpenVPN server in a Docker container complete with an EasyRSA PKI CA.

-Dockerfile and config forked from no longer maintained GitHub repo: https://github.com/kylemanna/docker-openvpn
+Dockerfile and config forked from a no longer maintained [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn) GitHub repo.

 ## Upstream Links